What VA Pension Planners Do

 Applicants who are over the income and/or asset limit(s) should not automatically assume they cannot meet the financial eligibility requirements for VA benefits.
 Many VA pension planners specialize in restructuring assets so that applicants can meet the asset eligibility limit without becoming ineligible for Medicaid.
 (The eligibility requirements for Medicaid are generally stricter than they are for VA benefits).
 Also, as previously mentioned, VA planners can help to ensure that all eligible unreimbursed medical expenses are used towards lowering one’s countable income.
 Without properly restructuring assets and deducting unreimbursed medical expenses, one might be ineligible for VA benefits when they otherwise wouldn’t be ineligible.

-As mentioned above, in September of 2018, the VA released new rules in regards to one’s income and assets.
-These rules, which set an asset limit of $123,600, has income minus unreimbursed medical expenses counted as assets, and sets forth a 36-month asset look back period for applicants, will become effective 10/18/18.
+The VA released new rules with respect to one’s income and assets effective Dec.
+1, 2018.
+These rules, which set an asset limit of $127,061, has income minus unreimbursed medical expenses counted as assets, and sets forth a 36-month asset look back period for applicants.
 With the new rules, which offer more restrictions than ever before, it is all the more reason to seek advice from a VA benefits consultant.

 Your Claim is Denied